Skip to main content

 downdrafting-a-pro-range-ventilation-mistake-webinar

 Do you grill outside?
-Think you can downdraft all that smoke?
+Do you think you can downdraft all that smoke?

 You’ll learn why downdrafts aren’t effective later in the article.